OsmosysSoftware/dev-standards/coding-standards/php.md

 **`composer run lint`**

-This command will tokenize PHP, JavaScript and CSS files to detect violations of a defined coding standard.
+This command will tokenize PHP files to detect violations of a defined coding standard.

 **`composer run lint:fix`**